-Tip #1: Even though you may read that soaking black-eye peas is not necessary, it is better if you soak them overnight to enhance digestibility and increase nutrient absorption.
+Tip #2: Even though you may read that soaking black-eye peas is not necessary, I prefer to soak them overnight to enhance digestibility and increase nutrient absorption.
 Put them in a large pot or bowl and make sure you have as much water as you do peas because they will soak up most of the water.

 Tip #3: During the first hour of cooking (and before adding the onions and salt), use a large spoon and try your best to remove the white, bubbly foam that rises to the top.
 After about an hour or so of cooking and doing this, you can then add the onions and salt.
 I used to add all the ingredients in at the beginning (before doing this step) and it was hard to avoid scooping out some of the onions and seasoned gravy.

 Tip #4: Not counting the soaking time, it will take approximately 6 – 12 hours for them to cook to the consistency in the photos.
 I set my timer on high (6 hours) once, checked them, then set it a 2nd time on high (6 hours) for a total of 12 hours cooking time.
 You may need to adjust the cooking time and setting depending on the type of slow cooker you are using.
 After the initial 6 hours, just keep checking them until they are cooked the way you like.
 Check the taste and adjust your seasonings as necessary.

 Tip #5: This recipe is for a double-batch, so you can freeze some for a later meal.
 If you don’t need a double-batch, just divide all the ingredients in half.
 Also, I used a large-sized slow cooker so if you will be using a smaller crock-pot or slow cooker, you may have to make a single batch so it will all fit.
 Even with the large crock-pot, mine was filled almost to the top, but everything cooked well and I was able to stir it periodically without any trouble.